Edited By : Renée Deveney

 How Do Nonchemical Hair Relaxers Work?

-The other main nonchemical relaxer for natural hair is heat.
-Heat treatments break certain chemical bonds, simultaneously pulling and heating hair.
-These chemical bonds can form again in humid conditions, causing the hair to regain some of its natural waves and curls.
+Heat is another main nonchemical relaxer for natural hair.
+Heat treatments break hydrogen bonds, simultaneously pulling and heating hair.
+These bonds can form again in humid or wet conditions, causing your hair to regain its natural waves and curls.

 Tips for Choosing a Nonchemical Hair Relaxer

 The best nonchemical hair relaxer for you depends on your individual needs.
-This is about more than the final look; it’s about style, culture and autonomy.
+It is more than the final look.
+Factors like cost, how long a treatment lasts and health concerns are also crucial to consider.

 Finding a Relaxer for Your Hair

-• Calculate the budget for straightening, because some techniques can be costly at professional salons.
+• Calculate your budget for straightening.
+Some techniques can be expensive at professional salons, ranging from $250 to $450.

 • Determine where the natural relaxing process fits into your hygiene and beauty routine.
 Some techniques require more frequent applications than others.

-• Set goals about the desired look.
+• Set goals about your desired look.
 Many natural products don’t create completely flat hair.

-• Smell and feel the treated hair.
+• You can smell and feel the treated hair.
 Examine the look in different lights and weather.
-This helps assess the best fit for you.
+This will help you assess the best fit for you.

 • Test products in small applications for skin or hair sensitivity, especially formulations with unfamiliar ingredients.

-Choosing a nonchemical hair relaxer can be more complicated than simply picking a jar on a beauty supply store’s shelf.
-But for many concerned about potential negative health effects from chemical products, the time spent finding a nonchemical solution can be worth the effort.
+Choosing a nonchemical hair relaxer is more complicated than picking a jar on a beauty supply store’s shelf.
+However, finding the right solution is important if you are concerned about the potential adverse health effects of chemical products.

 Please seek the advice of a qualified professional before making decisions about your health or finances.